tweedegolf/storage-abstraction/publish/AdapterBackblazeS3/README.md

 # Backblaze S3 Adapter

-An adapter that provides an abstraction layer over the S3 API of Backblaze B2 cloud storage.
+An adapter that provides an abstraction layer over the Backblaze B2 S3 API.
 It extends `AdapterAmazonS3` and overrides some methods because the implementation of Backblaze is not fully compatible.

 This adapter is one of the adapters that is meant to be used as a plugin of the [Storage Abstraction package](https://www.npmjs.com/package/@tweedegolf/storage-abstraction).
 However it can be used standalone as well, see [below](#standalone).